damsalem/ext-timetap-guide/README.md

 The implementation should be fairly simple, provide links to different FAQs based on the URL the visitor is on.
 Likely, I'll use a switch statement because we'll be handling about a dozen different pages initially and if it is approved, it will scale up to the entire backend.

+I asked ChatGPT to refactor my code after using quite a few different switch/case statements and it suggested I use an object and a bracket notation to iterate through and find the relevant URLs.

 ## ES6 Syntax and Chrome

 ChatGPT has just told me that according to Statcounter, only 60% of Chrome users are using the latest version.
 I visited Statcounter and found that typically less than 50% of users are on the latest version of Chrome.